RamyaSivandurai/git_task_project/README.md

-#Git task project
+- Git task project
-*This project has a python file that will print input to the user* *This is part of a Verion Control task
+- This project has a python file that will print input to the user
+- This is part of a Verion Control task
+- I have created 2 issues for the hello_world.py file
+- Issue-1: Rename the input variable
+- Issue-2: Add comments to the code
+- Have implemented the changes to the file and commited them successfully